JuliaMath/OverflowContexts.jl/README.md

 https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/checked-and-unchecked

 It's important to know how these interact with Julia.
-When you set a default through `@default_checked` and `@default_unchecked`, the function definitions for the `+`, `-`, and `*` operators are being redirected.
+When you set a default through `@default_checked` and `@default_unchecked`, the function definitions for the `+`, `-`, and `*` operators, and `abs` function, are being redirected.
 As those methods are new, all methods that are eligible for being recompiled will do so to incorporate the new method definitions.
 Some methods may not be recompiled, and may not adopt the new methods.
 This may also cause a long delay when running code the first time after these are set.
 Thus, I recommended that you only rarely change the default context.